beyarkay/masters-thesis/src/04_methodology.md

         \hline
         \textbf{Total}  & 16m 1.39s          & 58m 19.24s          & 50h 10m 3.73s       & 51h 24m 24.36s \\
     \end{tabular}
-    \caption{Total fitting time per model and per number of gesture classes.}
+    \caption[Fitting time per Model Type]{Total fitting time per model and per number of gesture classes.}
     \label{tab:04_fitting_time}
 \end{table}

 For each repetition, the predictions the model makes on both its training and validation data is stored to disc, along with the ground truth labels for that data.
-For ease of analysis, some summary metrics are calculated and recorded such as training and validation $F_1$-score, recall, and precision.
+For ease of analysis, some summary metrics are calculated and recorded such as training and validation $F_1$-score, recall, and precision as defined in Chapter \ref{sec:02-prec-rec-f1}.
 The time taken to fit each model is stored, along with the time taken to perform inference.
 The FFNNs also have their final training and validation loss stored to disc.
-This procedure is described in Algorithm
+This procedure is described in Algorithm \ref{alg:04_model_evaluation}.
-\ref{alg:04_model_evaluation}.

 <!-- prettier-ignore-start -->
 \begin{algorithm}